-CGI Glass Lewis will generally support a proposed increase in the NEDs' fees.
-However, in the absence of an explanation for substantial year-on-year increases, or where a chairman, deputy chairman and/or lead independent proposed fees are substantially larger than other board member fees, we may consider recommending against the proposed increases in NEDs' remuneration.
+Glass Lewis will generally support a proposed increase in the NEDs' fees.
+However, in the absence of an explanation for substantial year-on-year increases, or where a chair, deputy chair and/or lead independent proposed fees are substantially larger than other board member fees, we may consider recommending against the proposed increases in NEDs' remuneration.